 - Information: the landlord must provide his name and a contact address within England or Wales which must be stated on every demand for ground rent and service charges.
 Leaseholders can demand summaries of costs of the services, details of the insurance cover and have the right to inspect invoices for services and other documents.
 With each demand for service charges and administration charges there must be an accompanying summary of rights and obligations.

-- Consultation on major (qualifying) works: the landlord cannot carry out major works to the building where it costs any leaseholder more than £250 without first consulting the leaseholders in the proper fashion; if he fails to do this, he may not be able to recover only £250 of the costs form each leaseholder
+- Consultation on major (qualifying) works: the landlord should not carry out major works to the building where it costs any leaseholder more than £250 without first consulting the leaseholders in the proper fashion; if he fails to do this, he may be able to recover only £250 of the costs form each leaseholder

-- Challenging service charges: leaseholders can apply to the Tribunal to seek a determination of the liability to pay and reasonableness of the charges, whether already paid or not.
+- Challenging service charges: leaseholders can apply to the First Tier Tribunal (Property Chamber) to seek a determination of the liability to pay and reasonableness of the charges, whether already paid or not.

 - Challenging administration charges: leaseholders can apply to the Tribunal to seek a determination of the liability to pay and reasonableness of other charges arising from the lease in addition to the service charge.
 For example, consents for alterations and subletting, or fees for providing information.